limjh16/jekyll-action-ts/README.md

 ## About this version
 Originated from https://github.com/helaili/jekyll-action, however this has been converted from a Docker action to a typescript/js action to cut down on the Docker initialisation time, as well as to use https://github.com/ruby/setup-ruby to automatically select bundler version.

-V2 of this action removes the `git push` step from this action, and instead uses https://github.com/peaceiris/actions-gh-pages for more flexibility (you can choose the committer, the repository, etc.).
+V2 of this action removes the `git push` step from this action (basically only building the site and updating bundle dependencies), and instead uses https://github.com/peaceiris/actions-gh-pages for more flexibility (you can choose the committer, the repository, etc.).
+You can also choose to deploy to AWS, Google Cloud, Azure, or wherever else you wish to by removing the gh-pages action.
+(However I don't have any experience doing that, so you have to experiment at your own risk)

 It is also able to cache the .jekyll-cache folder which may help with very large websites.

 ## Official jekyll tutorial
 V2 of this action completely differs from the official jekyll tutorial.
 However, I probably don't have time to write a full guide.